 A student is required to stop-out of the nursing program for math remediation if the math exit exam is failed twice.
-If the mandatory math exit exam is failed twice, the student is referred to the Education Specialist for math remediation.
+If the mandatory math exit exam is failed twice, the student is referred to the Education Specialist for the Math Remediation Program.